 The only specie found in the UK (or in Europe) which can fly.
 It is by far the most common type found on Great Britain.
 They are pale insects which reach 12mm-15mm in length.

 A light-brown insect with a body that reaches 10mm-15mm.
 Although its small size, the sheer population of its colonies make it impossible not to detect.

 All cockroaches are omnivorous scavengers.
 They consume any organic matter they come across.
 This includes food only specific bacteria can dissolve.
 Cockroaches can eat leather, wallpaper paste, soap, glue, eyelashes, toenails, eyebrows and even hair.
 If this doesn’t disgust you enough, they will also devour fingerprints, sugar, dry leaves and rotten wood.
 They feed on the content of your sewage and even the greasy impression of any food you have left on your kitchen counter.

 Cockroaches are quick to locate such food sources, and can survive without food for one month.
 It is still an unlikely occurrence for a cockroach to die due to starvation—unless you sever its head off, that is.
-And if they indeed can’t find a food source, they can always resolve to biting humans.
+And if they indeed can’t find a food source, they can always resolve to bite humans.
 Bites are always an indicator their population has been long out of control.
 If you are bitten by one, you should seek professional pest control help immediately.
-Yikes!

 Cockroaches posses unmatched survival skills and breed in huge numbers.
 They can also flatten their bodies to the extreme.
 This allows them to get inside your property through any cracks and holes in the structure.
 Walls, pipes, gutters, roof, doors, or even through air conditioning tubes often serve as an entrance.

 Still, there is a higher chance of an infestation in premises with bad hygiene conditions.
 Wet, warm places offer a perfect breeding ground for those insects.
 They occupy areas such as laundry rooms, boxes, shelves, books and cupboards.
 Cockroaches can even hide in your laundry to protect themselves in case of danger.
 Cockroaches are nocturnal animals and hide if they feel the presence of humans.